OpenBB-finance/OpenBB/website/content/platform/reference/fundamental/income_growth.md

 ---
 title: income_growth
-description: Explore the growth of a company's income statement with the Python function obb.equity.fundamental.income_growth.
-Retrieve data for symbols, specify the limit, period, and provider, and get detailed information on various aspects of the income statement growth.
+description: "Explore the growth of a company's income statement with the Python function obb.equity.fundamental.income_growth.
+Retrieve data for symbols, specify the limit, period, and provider, and get detailed information on various aspects of the income statement growth."
 keywords:
 - income statement growth
 - company income statement